How much will I earn working for a charity?

 There are relatively few graduate schemes in the charity sector, and school leavers may find themselves up against graduates when competing for entry-level jobs.
 Here are some examples of starting salaries paid for charity graduate schemes:

 IntoUniversity: a charity aiming to develop the skills required to go to university among those disadvantaged by their economic, social, linguistic or cultural background.
-Graduate trainee education workers are paid £20,400 a year.
+Graduate trainee education workers are paid £20,400 and those based in London receive an additional £600.